Afrikaner Weerstandsbeweging

-During the negotiations to end apartheid in the early 1990s, the organization committed acts of terror and violence against black South Africans.
-As of 2016, the AWB reportedly had approximately 5,000 members and utilized social media platforms for recruitment.
-The organisation never participated in elections in South Africa, neither during the apartheid years or in post-apartheid South Africa.
+During the negotiations to end apartheid in the early 1990s, the organisation committed acts of terror and violence against black South Africans.
+As of 2014, the AWB reportedly had approximately 5,000 members and utilized social media platforms for recruitment.
+The organisation never participated in elections in South Africa, neither during the apartheid years nor in post-apartheid South Africa.

 History

 On 7 July 1973, Eugène Terre'Blanche, a former police officer, called a meeting of several men in Heidelberg, Gauteng, in the then-Transvaal Province of South Africa.
 He was disillusioned by what he thought were Prime Minister B. J. Vorster's "liberal views" of racial issues in the White minority country, after a period in which Black majorities had ascended to power in many former colonies.
 Terre'Blanche also worried about what he characterised as communist influences in South African society.
-He decided to form a group with six other like-minded persons, which they named the Afrikaner Weerstandsbeweging (Afrikaner Resistance Movement) (AWB), to promote Afrikaner and Christian nationalism.
-His associates elected him as head of the group, a position he held until he was murdered on his farm in April 2010.
+He decided to form a group with six other like-minded persons, which they named the Afrikaner Weerstandsbeweging (AWB), to promote Afrikaner and Christian nationalism.
+His associates elected him as head of the group, a position he held until he was killed on his farm in April 2010.

 Their objective was to establish an independent Boerestaat ("Boer State") for Boer-Afrikaner people only.
 It was to be independent of apartheid South Africa, which they considered too left-wing and liberal.
 The AWB was formed to try to regain the ground they thought lost after the Second Boer War; the men intended to re-establish the independent Boer Republics of the past: the South African Republic (Zuid-Afrikaansche Republiek) and the Republic of the Orange Free State (Oranje Vrystaat).
 The organization was strongly antisemitic and advocated for the extermination of South Africa's Jewish population.